-Romans 12:3 For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, according as God has dealt to every man the measure of faith.
+Romans 12:3 For I say, through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith.

 We are all united together in that one body which is "in Christ," and God is enabling every single one of us to perform our function within the body even as your own physical body God has enabled, has empowered every portion, every cell in your body to carry out its function within the body.

 God is not asking us to establish unity, because the body of Christ is already united, but we still have functions to carry out within that body, and our function within the body can degenerate and deteriorate just like a cell in the body might get sick and weak and go off, and so we have to guard our position within the body.

-V6 Having then gifts differing according to the grace that is given to us, ...The liver is gifted different from the ear, and the ear from the eye, and the eye from the hair, and the hair from the nose, etc., etc., so we are gifted differently to carry out our function according to the grace, the favor, the gifts that are given to us.
+The liver is gifted different from the ear, and the ear from the eye, and the eye from the hair, and the hair from the nose, etc., etc. So, we are gifted differently to carry out our function according to the grace, the favor, the gifts that are given to us.

 All of us have been gifted, and there are two dangers that human nature has a tendency to take us in here.
 The one is that we might overestimate ourselves.
-That's why Paul gave this thing about "not to think more highly," to overestimate ourselves and try to exercise the gifts that God has never given us.
+That is why Paul gave this thing about "not to think more highly," to overestimate ourselves and try to exercise the gifts that God has never given us.

 On the other hand, that we might under-estimate ourselves, and fail to exercise a gift that God has given to us.
 It is God who works in us, both to will and to do.
-Grace does not over-ride our will and violate our responsibility.
+Grace does not override our will and violate our responsibility.
 This is a cooperative effort with God.
 We must make choices.
 We must exert our will, as well as His.
 We must make effort.